michael-mackay/Analyzing-Gun-Deaths-in-the-US/README.md

-# Analyzing-Gun-Deaths-in-the-US
+# Data-Analysis-Data-Sceince-Learning-Projects

-Exploring trends in gun death data of the United States
+Smaller scale projects undertaken while learning Python and other tools to practice and demonstrate skills in data analysis and data science.